 In the symposium, keynote talks were given by Professor W. Eric L. Grimson, Chancellor for Academic Advancement at the Massachusetts Institute of Technology (MIT) and by Professor Ronald Gronsky, Special Faculty Assistant to the Chancellor for International Relations at the University California Berkeley (UCB).
 They spoke about education systems and philosophies at each university.
-President Mishima introduced Tokyo Tech's education reforms.
+Then-President Mishima introduced Tokyo Tech's education reforms.

-Professor Yoshinao Mishima, President, Tokyo Tech
+Professor Yoshinao Mishima, then-President, Tokyo Tech

 Keynote talks were followed by a lively panel discussion on the topic of the Future of World-Class Science and Engineering Higher Education Systems.
 The three aforementioned keynote speakers answered questions during the first part.
 The latter half of the discussion included three additional panelists: Mr. Kakutaro Kitashiro, Executive Advisor of IBM Japan and Chair of the Board of Trustees at ICU; Professor Kellina Craig-Henderson, Director of the National Science Foundation's Tokyo Regional Office; and, Mr. Etsuhiko Shoyama, President of the Tokyo Tech Alumni Association and Chairman Emeritus of Hitachi.

 Grimson Tokyo Tech, MIT and UCB are facing common issues in education reform.
 These issues include establishing competency-based assessment and fostering globally competitive students.